pjiocnic/kafka-bundle/README.md

 # Kafka on Kubernetes MVP

+This chart is an [umbrella chart](https://docs.helm.sh/developing_charts/#complex-charts-with-many-dependencies) with subcharts for Kafka, ZooKeeper, a Kafka test client, and the Kafka Manager dashboard.

 ## Kafka & ZooKeeper

 In Docker for Mac, set resources available to Docker to at least: